The Real Cost of Buying a Home in Texas — What No One Explains Clearly (But You Deserve to Know)

 • $350–$700+

-Varies based on home size, age, and add-on tests (foundation, plumbing, pool, pests, etc. A separate fee for each needed inspection).
-You’ll pay this on each house you get under contract and is non-refundable.
+Varies based on home size, age, and add-on tests (foundation, plumbing, pests, etc.).

 2. Appraisal